-Leaders often face difficult problems to which there are no simple, clear cut, by-the-book solutions.
+Leaders often face difficult problems for which there are no simple, clear-cut, by-the-book solutions.
 In these situations, leaders must use their knowledge, skill, experience, education, values, and judgment to make decisions and take or direct action.
-Command Presence is one element of a leader’s effectiveness.
+Command presence is one element of a leader’s effectiveness.

-Command Presence is how leaders present themselves to others.
-More than anything else, the leader’s Command Presence sets the tone for the Command Climate within an organization.
-(Command Climate refers to the environment within the influence of a particular leader and a good command climate is characterized by open communication, mutual trust and respect, freedom to raise issues and engage in debate, clear and attainable goals, and team-work.)
+Command presence is the way leaders present themselves to others.
+More than anything else, the leader’s command presence sets the tone for the command climate within an organization.
+Command climate refers to the environment within the influence of a particular leader.
+A good command climate is characterized by open communication, mutual trust and respect, freedom to raise issues and engage in debate, clear and attainable goals, and teamwork.

-Another component of Command Presence—demeanor—speaks volumes to others.
+Demeanor is another component of command presence that speaks volumes to others.
 Poise and self-assurance play a large part in your ability as a leader to influence the actions of others.

 Fire leaders take charge when in charge, lead from the front, and act decisively in order to inspire confidence among team members.
-In times of crisis, a leader’s Command Presence can be the critical factor in determining whether a team succumbs to pressures and dangers or stays focused to seize an opportunity to overcome and succeed.
+In times of crisis, a leader’s command presence can be the critical factor in determining whether a team succumbs to pressures and dangers, or stays focused, seizing an opportunity to overcome and succeed.